ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 2. Generate HTML reports in `results/`
 3. Create comparison charts and a landing page at `results/index.html`
 4. Take at least 24 hours.
 Or 7-10 days without "--parallel"
-5. Struggle if your machine has less than 128gb of RAM.
+5. Randomly redline your machine.
+My PC has 128gb and 64 core and the cursor freezes for multiple seconds under this load.
 6. Burn a $250 minimum hole in your wallet.

 To help keep costs down, caching is used to store responses from previous runs.
 These expire on the 1st of each month, and you can ignore the cache with --force argument.

 ## Scoring guidelines

 - "Service not available", "Service over capacity", "Error 500 try again" is retried 3 times before declaring a failure.
+Will score a 0 but will be reattempted next run.
 - Taking over an hour to respond to an API call 3 times (so 3 hours total) is considered a failure.
 - Violating JSON schemas is considered a failure, and after 3 retries it scores 0.
 This is why some LLMs degrade in performance when tools are added, as they loose structured validation.
 This is a weakness of the LLM and should be reflected in the scoring.
-- "This violates our content policy" is considered a failure, as nothing in here is risque.
+- "This violates our content policy" is considered a **dismal failure**, as nothing in here is risque.
 If an LLM thinks "jumping near heights" (Q7, 3d maze) or "Planting explosives" (Q28, terrain flatterning) is banned, that's a well deserved 0 for it.
+I'm pointing and laughing.
+To avoid permabanning, a prompt is never repeated when this is seen, and the failure prompt hash is committed to the repository in a *hall of shame*, resulting in a well-earned eternal 0 score.
+Fix your guardrails.
 - "Score of 1000/1" is used to indicate a test framework failure, as it should stand out in the graph clearly.
 - Not answering the question directly, but instead responding with clarification questions is considered a failure.
 99% of the time when LLMs do this it's because they are either overwhelemed or not understanding the problem.
 Be alert to oppertunities to improve the prompt if confusion seems genuine however.